-West Coast Jr: Chou, Tsai prevail at steamy Mesa CC
+West Coast Jr: Chou, Tsai prevail at steamy Mesa

 MESA, Ariz. – On a blazing Saturday in the desert, Madeline Chou managed to keep her cool enough to post a 3-under 69.
 Twenty-four hours later, and after another round just like it, Chou earned one of the biggest junior-golf titles of her young career.

 Chou’s 6-under 138 at Mesa Country Club gave her a five-shot victory at Golfweek’s West Coast Junior Invitational.
 The 15-year-old from Santa Ana, Calif., made just two bogeys over 36 holes and covered with eight birdies.

 Keep track of the Golfweek Junior Invitational Series on Twitter at @GolfweekEvents

 “This is a really important tournament for me,” said Chou, who is ranked No. 105 in Golfweek’s Junior Rankings.

 Mesa Country Club is an easy walk but is tight off the tee.
 That fit Chou’s game well.
 Together with swing coach Erik Horve, who teaches out of Tustin Ranch Golf Club, Chou has been putting an increased emphasis on her short game and putting.

 “I’m not one of the longest hitters,” said Chou.
 “That favored me.”

 Already this year, Chou won the AJGA’s Junior All-Star at Hot Springs Village.
 She had three top-5 finishes in AJGA events to end last summer.
 Next on her calendar?
 Play every U.S. Golf Association qualifier she can, from the U.S. Girls’ Junior to the U.S. Women’s Amateur Public Links to the U.S. Women’s Amateur.